hpenedones/luacnn/README.md

 ##### Multi-task

    * Imagine you want now to recognize letters.
 One can jointly train two networks (one for digits and another for letters) and share the first layer parameters of the networks.
-This is really easy in torch5, using the clone and share methods.
+This is really easy in torch, using the clone and share methods.

 #### Credits

-David Grangier, Ronan Collobert (mentoring/collaboration during my 2010 Summer internship at NEC Labs, Princeton).
+David Grangier, Ronan Collobert (mentoring/collaboration during my 2010 Summer internship at NEC Labs, Princeton, US and at Idiap Research Institute, Switzerland).

 #### Recommended reading